 Employers honoured for supporting volunteer firefighters

-The NSW Rural Fire Service (NSW RFS) today honoured businesses who have gone above and beyond to assist their volunteer firefighter employees help the community.
+The NSW Rural Fire Service (NSW RFS) has honoured businesses who have gone above and beyond to assist their volunteer firefighter employees protect the community.

-NSW RFS Senior Assistant Commissioner Bruce McDonald presented Supportive Employers Awards to 12 businesses in recognition of their vital contribution to firefighting and emergency response efforts.
+NSW RFS Commissioner Rob Rogers said Supportive Employers Awards have been given to 12 businesses in recognition of their vital contribution to firefighting and emergency response efforts.

-“I know having staff called away at short notice, having to down tools in the middle of a job or leaving the office for extended periods, puts pressure on workplace productivity,” Senior Assistant Commissioner McDonald said.
+“I know having staff called away at short notice, having to down tools in the middle of a job or leaving the office for extended periods, puts pressure on workplace productivity,” Commissioner Rogers said.

 “I would like to thank all employers who provide leave to NSW RFS volunteers, especially those that did during the protracted and unprecedented conditions of the last fire season.

 “The NSW RFS Supportive Employers Program recognises businesses who generously grant volunteers leave to attend emergency incidents during work hours without financial disadvantage and also implement measures such as specialised leave or promoting volunteering achievements.”

-Senior Assistant Commissioner McDonald said the recipients honoured this year include a range of small and large businesses, international corporations and a charity organisation, all located in various areas of the state.
+Commissioner Rogers said the recipients honoured this year include a range of small and large businesses, international corporations and government agencies, all located in various areas of the state.

-“While the time and effort that volunteers put in is clearly visible, this couldn't happen without supportive employers behind the scenes,” Senior Assistant Commissioner McDonald said.
+“While the time and effort that volunteers put in is clearly visible, this couldn't happen without supportive employers behind the scenes,” Commissioner Rogers said.

-Senior Assistant Commissioner McDonald thanked all employers who support NSW RFS volunteers, noting that having workers off site can be challenging, especially so during the current health crisis.
+Commissioner Rogers thanked all employers who support NSW RFS volunteers, noting that having workers off site can be challenging, especially so during the current health crisis.

-“Volunteers continually dedicate their time to protecting communities across the state and this couldn’t happen without supportive employers allowing them to do the things they do,” Senior Assistant Commissioner McDonald said.
+“Volunteers continually dedicate their time to protecting communities across the state and this couldn’t happen without supportive employers allowing them to do the things they do,” Commissioner Rogers said.

-“Volunteers continually dedicate their time to protecting communities across the state and this couldn’t happen without supportive employers.”
+“Volunteers continually dedicate their time to protecting communities and this could not happen without supportive employers.”